Rickvarona/COINBASE/README.md

 ## Results

 * IMPACT Over 43 Million users.
-* METRICS To measure SUCESS- 455+ Billion in transactions.
+* METRICS - 455+ Billion in transactions.
 90 Billion in assets.
 Used in over 100 countries and over 1200 employees.
 * Some of the competitors are BINANCE , HUOBI , KRAKEN , BITFINEX and Bitestamp.